FigureTechnologies/gradle-semver-plugin/README.md

 * `version: String` returns the calculated version
 * `versionTagName: String` returns the tag name for the current calculated version, ie `tagPrefix` + `version`

-The plugin supports a two tasks:
+The plugin supports two tasks:
 * `cv` that will print out the current calculated version
-* `generateVersionFile` that will generate `build/semver/version.txt` containing the raw version and the tag version
+* `generateVersionFile` will generate `build/semver/version.txt` containing the raw version and the tag version
+* `createAndPushVersionTag` will create a tag from `semver.versionTagName` and push the tag to the remote repo, take care to use `:createAndPushVersionTag` in a multi module project otherwise it will attempt to create duplicates